What Calculators Are Allowed on the SAT?

 This may not be the best type of calculator allowed on the SAT because what it can do is limited compared to graphing or scientific calculators.
 Four-function calculators perform basic operations like addition, subtraction, multiplication, and division.

 While some of them can perform calculations with percentages and square roots, they likely won’t have all the buttons you need to make sense of all the SAT’s Math Test questions.
-There are many calculators permitted on the SAT: graphing and scientific calculators are the better options.
+There are many calculators permitted on the SAT: graphing and scientific calculators are the better option.

 6. What Happens If I Forget My Calculator?